Kraken vs. Blues Prediction & Picks - October 14

 Kraken vs. Blues Predictions for Saturday

-Our computer projection model for this encounter predicts a final result of Blues 3, Kraken 0.
+Our computer projections model for this encounter calls for a final result of Blues 3, Kraken 0.

 - Total Pick: Under 6.5 (computer predicts 3.5 goals on average)